-OpenOlat can generate PDF's, e.g. for downloadable test results overview or certificates.
-In order to generate those PDF's a PDF service must be installed and configured properly.
+OpenOlat can generate PDFs, e.g. for downloadable test results documents or certificates.
+In order to generate those PDFs, a PDF service must be installed and properly in the OpenOlat administration section.
 We use AthenaPDF for this purpose.

 AthenaPDF allows us to use HTML as the description language for PDFs and to style the PDF with simple print CSS rules using the powerful Google Chrome render engine.